Wusinho/nicolet-coding-challenge/README.md

 - Rails v 2.7.2
 - Bootstrap v 5.1

-The purpose of the excersice is to build a simple landing page with a functional newsletter submission.
+The purpose of the exercise is to build a simple landing page with a functional newsletter submission.
 Postgresql was used mainly to use the array functionality to save the subscriber's preference.

-The project has a simple landing page with a functional newsletter subscription.
+The project has a landing page with a functional newsletter subscription with a response if the email passes the verification.

 ![image](./app/assets/images/screenshot.png)

 The user can have 3 different kind of error warnings: